Abellan09/i2p_crawler/README.md

-# c4i2p: Crawl for I2P
+# c4darknet: Crawl for Darknet

-HTTP crawling tool for the I2P Darknet sites.
+HTTP crawling tool for Darknets sites.

 Although it was originally conceived to be used for the I2P anonymous network, this tool can also be used for crawling some others HTTP based web sites like those found in TOR, Freenet and/or the surface web.

-The crawler automatically extracts links to other i2p site thus getting an overall view of the i2p darknet inter-connections and some other useful information.
+The crawler automatically extracts links to other darknet site thus getting an overall view of the site darknet inter-connections and some other useful information.

+To function in a darknet it is necessary to implement access to it in crawler/darknet/spiders/spider.py using the functions of spiderBase.py.
+Currently spiders for I2P and Freenet are implemented.

 ## How to install